Brett-Tanner/Journal/2023/Aug_23.md

 ### Odin Project - [JS Components](https://github.com/Brett-Tanner/js-components)

 - Carousel
-  - [] Arrows to click which move it in that direction
+  - [x] Correct image positioning so it doesn't overflow vertically
-    - [] Create the arrows
+    - [] Fix the aspect ratio breaking on narrow screens
-    - [] Add the logic for moving images
+  - [x] Arrows to click which move it in that direction
-    - [] Also keyboard navigation
+    - [x] Load next/previous image on click
-  - [] Add nav dots allowing skipping to any image
+      - [x] Make it loop when you hit the end
-- [] Offset and skew the previous/next images, maybe fade a bit as well?
-Or a shadow
+      - [x] Find a way that doesn't involve stacking containers
-- Menus
+        - made creating a container a separate function, handles adding classes for the various types
-  - [] Rudder
+    - [x] Also keyboard navigation
-  - [] Drawer
+  - [x] Allow skipping to any image from the nav bar

-  - [] Offcanvas
+## August 31st

 ### Work Project - [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)